Daddy Day Camp poster

 The inciting incident occurs at 10 minutes when Charlie discovers that Camp Driftwood, his beloved childhood camp, has fallen into disrepair and is on the verge of closing.
 His childhood memories are threatened..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Charlie makes the active choice to buy and run Camp Driftwood himself, committing to save the camp and prove he can create a meaningful experience for the kids., moving from reaction to action.
+This reveals the protagonist's commitment to Charlie makes the active choice to buy and run Camp Driftwood himself, committing to save the camp and prove he can create a meaningful experience for the kids., moving from reaction to action.

 The Collapse moment at 65 minutes (73% through) represents the emotional nadir.
 Here, Camp Driftwood faces imminent closure.
 The final competition is announced that will determine the camp's fate.
 Charlie's relationship with his father or his own confidence hits rock bottom - a metaphorical death of his dream., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.